 Repeat these steps for each node in the Web farm or cluster deployment.

-The ReportViewer Web server control includes an HTTP handler that is used to retrieve images that are embedded or referenced in a report, export reports to different output formats, provide a calendar control used to select dates for a report parameter, keep a report session open, and support the client-side scripting functionality in the ReportViewer cotrol.
+The ReportViewer Web server control includes an HTTP handler that is used to display images that are embedded or referenced in a report, export reports to different output formats, provide a calendar control used to select dates for a report parameter, and keep a report session open.

 Configuration settings for the HTTP handler are specified in the httpHandlers element of your application Web.config file.
 The configuration settings are entered into the Web.config file automatically when you drag the ReportViewer Web server control from the Toolbox onto your Web page.

 You cannot remove or modify the HTTP handler configuration settings.
 If you modify or delete the <httpHandlers> settings in Web.config, the ReportViewer Web server control will throw the following error when you view the .aspx page: "The ReportViewer Web control HTTP Handler has not been registered in the application Web.config file".
 The error message includes the configuration information that the HTTP handler requires; you can copy these settings verbatim into the Web.config file.
 The string will be similar to the following example (note that version information and PublicKeyToken will be different):